Pressure Injuries

 What are pressure injuries?

-Pressure injuries usually occur over bony areas, such as the hips, lower back, elbows, heels, and shoulders.
+Pressure injuries usually occur over bony areas, such as your sit bones, hips, lower back, elbows, heels, and shoulders.
 Pressure injuries can also occur in places where the skin folds over on itself, or where medical equipment presses on the skin, such as when oxygen tubes press on the ears or cheeks.

 What causes them?

-• Sliding down in a bed or chair, which can cause the skin to fold over itself (shear force).
+• Sliding down in a bed or chair (shear force).

-• Being pulled across bed sheets or other surfaces, which can cause friction burns.
+• Being pulled across bed sheets or other surfaces (friction).

 • Excess moisture, such as from sweat, urine, or feces.
 Skin that is often wet is more likely to break down and form pressure injuries.